Benchmarking multicultural services

 - Services reflect community profiles and responds to needs identified in community consultations.

-- Collections easily accessed by NESB library users.
-Library Management System (LMS) displays non-roman script.
+- Collections easily accessed by CALD library users.
+Library Management System (LMS) displays non-Roman script.

 - Self-check units display instructions in common community languages.

-- Acquiring NESB community contributions to local studies collections including oral histories (in English and in LOTE) with transcriptions and translations.
+- Acquiring CALD community contributions to local studies collections including oral histories (in English and in LOTE) with transcriptions and translations.

 - Enhanced